Looking for a fun way to burn off some steam outdoors? Grab some friends and take part in a gel blaster skirmish!

 Gel blasters are a great substitute where airsoft guns are banned.
 Many countries throughout the world, including Australia, have outlawed the sale and use of airsoft guns, so be sure to research before you make a purchase.

 Don’t forget to gear up with your gel blaster gun

 Before you head out to engage in a round of play, make sure you have the right gear and accessories with you to make your experience a fun one.
 Above all, you’ll need some goggles or a face shield to protect your eyes.
 Make sure you always have enough gel balls on hand so that you’re never facing down an opponent without any firepower.

 One great feature of gel ball blasters in general is the ability to make upgrades to your gun.
 You can add accessories like a speed loader to increase your firing rate.
 There’s even equipment to help you with your aim, including attachable scopes, sights and more.

 Get ready to enjoy Gel Ball!

 The most common way people play gel ball is in an organized team skirmish, also called Close-Quarters Combat (CQC), where players follow the honor system and are “out” once they get hit.
 You can also play Capture the Flag battles, Attack and Defend-style rounds, simple Elimination battles and more.
-For the best experience, make sure teams are evenly matched and—most important—have fun!

 Have fun and stay safe with gel blasters